Optavia® Dietitian Review

 · Coaches are not qualified health professionals

-If you need help transitioning off of Optavia, or were previously considering it but now are unsure of what to do, consider beginning your intuitive eating journey by either registering for my 4-week self study course, or applying for my group coaching program.
+If you need help transitioning off of Optavia, or were previously considering it but now are unsure of what to do, consider healing your relationship with food with an intuitive eating coach by applying for my group coaching program.